Antonio (The Merchant of Venice)

 Despite his affluence, Antonio is depicted as being somber and melancholic, often musing about the reasons behind his sadness.
 He exhibits a deep sense of loyalty and friendship toward Bassanio, agreeing to borrow money on his behalf so that Bassanio can pursue the hand of Portia, a wealthy heiress.

 One of the key plotlines in the play revolves around Antonio's borrowing of money from the Jewish moneylender Shylock, using a pound of his own flesh as collateral.
 This arrangement sets the stage for conflicts, prejudices, and moral dilemmas that drive the story's tension.

 Antonio's character is emblematic of the themes present in the play, including the complexities of friendship, the consequences of prejudice, and the interplay between love and sacrifice.
 His interactions with other characters, particularly Shylock and Portia, contribute to the multifaceted layers of the narrative, making Antonio a significant and thought-provoking figure in The Merchant of Venice.

+Origins

+The character of Antonio has his origins in Il Pecorone, in which a merchant named Ansaldo borrows 100,000 ducats from a Jewish moneylender, giving a pound of flesh as collateral.

+The character's name is believed to derive from the musician Anthony Bassano, who was based in London at the time The Merchant of Venice was written; Bassanio's name is from the same source.
+It is spelled Anthonio in the First Folio.

+Plot summary

 Act 1

 In sooth I know not why I am so sad.

 It wearies me, you say it wearies you;